ncase/blog/src/posts/lines-on-a-graph.md

 📕 "Write a Great novel" ⇒ **Write/edit 500 words a day.**

 - 500 words a day is easy.
 You probably write that much alone in text messages.
-- A novel is around 50,000 words.
-At 500 words a day, you can finish the first draft in 100 days, by mid-April.
+- A novel is around 50,000 words.[^book-words] At 500 words a day, you can finish the first draft in 100 days, by mid-April.
 Then, _editing_ 500 words a day, you can create a polished draft by mid-July.
 Then, editing 500 words a day _again_, you can create a good final version by mid-October.
 - So: by writing/editing a mere 500 words a day, you can _publish a novel every year_, with two months to spare!
     - (The exact numbers vary if you want to write longer books, or do more revisions, but the general result holds: you _could_ complete a polished book every 1 or 2 years, by writing/editing only 500 to 1000 words a day.)
 - Your first novel is very unlikely to be Great, but with more practice & feedback, you maximize your chances of writing a truly Great work.
 Persist!
-Remember that Dune was Frank Herbert's _6th_ novel!
+Remember that Slaughterhouse-Five was Vonnegut's _sixth_ novel!
 (As for GenAI?
 The people will be thirsty for quality, amidst the coming flood of AI slop.)

+[^book-words]: Random web sites claim that most published books "should" be around 80,000 to 100,000 words, with Young Adult having a smaller word count, and 40,000 at minimum to count as a novel, not "novella".
+I'm picking 50,000 to make the math easy to follow.

+    Some Great novels around 50,000 words: Kurt Vonnegut's _Slaughterhouse-Five_, Douglas Adams's _The Hitchhiker’s Guide to the Galaxy_, F. Scott Fitzgerald's _The Great Gatsby_.
+50k words is plenty!

 🧠 "Master ~~the secrets of the universe~~ Physics" ⇒ **Study 1 hour a day.**